idea-kmi/LiteMap/sites/multi/all/language/README.txt

 ** Adding another language **
 *****************************

-If you want to add a new language set to the Evidence Hub you need to:
+If you want to add a new language set to LiteMap you need to:

 1. Create a new folder inside the 'language' folder whose name the two letter abbreviation for the language you are providing a translation for.
 These codes are specified by the ISO 639 standard